-One of the three primary methods employees under the Federal Employees Retirement System use to save for retirement.
+The Thrift Savings Plan is one of the three primary methods employees under the Federal Employees Retirement System use to save for retirement.
 The other retirement plans are pensions and Social Security.

-While there are advantages and disadvantages to taking out a Thrift Savings Plan loan, the disadvantages far outweigh the advantages to such an extent that OPM advises federal employees to exhaust all other loan options before borrowing from their Thrift Savings Plan accounts.
+Taking out a Thrift Savings Plan loan has advantages and disadvantages, but the disadvantages far outweigh the advantages for most people.
+Even the U.S. Office of Personnel Management (OPM) advises federal employees to exhaust all other loan options before borrowing from their Thrift Savings Plan accounts.

 Provided you have the money in your account, you can borrow between $1,000 and $50,000.
 The Thrift Savings Plan website has a loan calculator you can use to estimate your loan payments.

 From a processing standpoint, Thrift Savings Plan loans are easy to repay.
 Payments are made by payroll deduction.

-- Application processing fee: A $50 processing fee is applied to each loan.
+A $50 processing fee is applied to each loan.
 It is deducted from the money you receive when you take out the loan.

 If you leave federal service while you have a Thrift Savings Plan loan outstanding, you must repay it within 90 days.
 Otherwise, the outstanding amount will be reported to the Internal Revenue Service as income.

-It is important to reiterate that OPM recommends exhausting all other loan options before taking out a loan from a Thrift Savings Plan account.
+To reiterate, OPM recommends exhausting all other loan options before taking out a loan from a Thrift Savings Plan account.